mcp-discord

 • Get server information

-• Read/delete channel messages
+• Read, edit, and delete channel messages

-• Send messages to specified channels (using either channel IDs or channel names)
+• Send messages to specified channels

 • Retrieve forum channel lists

-• Create/delete/reply to forum posts
+• Create, update, delete, and reply to forum posts

 • Add/remove message reactions